LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

 The Inception V3 model however is overkill here.
 It has over 27 million parameters and the penultimate layer has a length of 2048.
 My proposal is to instead use the smaller LeNet-5 with 44,000 parameters and an output length of 84.
-It was first proposed in the 1998 paper [GradientBased Learning Applied to Document Recognition by Yann LeCun Leon Bottou Yoshua Bengio and Patrick Haffner][LeCun-98].
+It was first proposed in the 1998 paper [Gradient-Based Learning Applied to Document Recognition by Yann LeCun, Leon Bottou ,Yoshua Bengio and Patrick Haffner][LeCun-98].

 This is a Julia implementation from the [Flux model zoo](https://github.com/FluxML/model-zoo/blob/master/vision/conv_mnist/conv_mnist.jl):
 {% highlight julia %}